akoidan/pychat/README.md

 1. Go cloudflare and copy ZoneID and API token
  - Copy zoneID: Go to https://dash.cloudflare.com/ - create a new site (or use existing one) grab an API Zone ID and place it into `kubernetes/terraform.tfvars`
  - Copy API token: go to https://dash.cloudflare.com/profile/api-tokens and create a new api token and place it into `kubernetes/terraform.tfvars`\

+If github is not defined backup is not gonna be used if cloudflare_api_token is not defined, certmanager is not gonna be used, turn server will not work, postfix will not send emails.
+Site is gonna be under local certificate
+Uplon linode cluster creation .kubeconfig will be generated in kubernetes/terraform/helm directory.
+After it all operations with helm will be using this conf.
+If this file is deleted helm will compain about missing kubernetes config

 1. Apply terraform:
  - `cd kubernetes/terraform; terraform apply`